temujin9/mezovy/kingdom building.md

 - Treasurer: Economy checks, Taxation edicts, Trade edicts (optional rule)
 - Viceroy: Vassalage edicts (optional rule)
 - Warden: Stability checks

+# Mass combat
+- Upsize the armies, so mass combat lasts multiple rounds
+  - Mounts (BP = Mount’s ACR): The army is mounted on horses or other war-trained animals.
+Increase its OM and DV by 2, and increase its Consumption by 1.
+If your army uses mounts that are more powerful than the units themselves, your army’s ACR and derived scores might increase (see ACR).
+To purchase this resource, a settlement in your kingdom must have a Foreign Quarter, Stable, or Stockyard.
+  - Ranged Weapons (2 BP): The army is equipped with ranged weapons (such as crossbows, slings, or bows), gaining ranged attack capability.
+Increase its Consumption by 1.
+- Work out how to have individual PCs on the battlefield PC 7 = ACR 1/4
+    PC 10 = ACR 2
+- Figure out how to treat ships:
+  - Fortification = hardness + 4 (moats, unsiegable, negated by boarding)
+  - ?x siege engines => 4x would reduce enemy warship to 0 fort on average
+    - Longship => 4 Large, Sailing ship => 24 Large, Warship => 26/23?
+Large
+    - 15bp => 60kgp (or 7500gp?) => 120 (or 15?) light ballista (not counting ammo)
+  - Can hold any army between crew size and crew + passengers size
+  - Usually using Withdraw to stay at Ranged
+  - Melee means it's a boarding action